phobologic/signal0.com/2012/07/11/syntax_pep8_checking_before_committing_in_git.rst

 Syntax+pep8 checking before committing in git
 =============================================

+*UPDATE 2012/08/13:* I've updated the git hook code per suggestions from folks in the comments.

 I write quite a bit of code in python.
 As a considerate python programmer I tend to try to follow PEP8_ as best I can.
 That said, even though I've been working with python & pep8 for years it's still easy to forget the little